 The Fund owns units in a foreign infrastructure partnership.
 The partnership invests in portfolio companies that own, operate, develop, manage, and support infrastructure assets.
-Fair value is based upon a number of factors, including readily available market quotes with appropriate adjustments for trading restrictions, the most recent round of financings, earnings-multiple analysis using comparable companies, or discounted cash flow analysis.
+Fair value is based upon a number of factors, including readily available market quotes with appropriate adjustments for trading restrictions, the e) Investments (continued...)